nexus-pai/nexus-pai.github.io/_pages/membership.md

 These partnerships — along with our growing network of corporate, academic, and government collaborators — position Nexus as **the premier Silicon Valley AI community bridging Korean and global tech ecosystems**.

-# Become a Nexus Member

-To become a **Nexus member**, you must:

-1. Attend at least **two Nexus forums**.
-2. Express your interest in membership through a forum registration form, <i>e.g.</i>,
-   <a target="_blank" href="https://luma.com/9xuuhnpq">Registration &amp; Membership</a>.

-Once approved, you will join an exclusive network of professionals and leaders across AI, technology, investment, policy, and academia.

 # Exclusive Member Benefits